 No harm no foul, right?

 Somehow, if I was lying about, or excluding from our discussions, that I had gotten a speeding ticket on the way home I was just a fraction of a lie away from cheating on her.
 Things escalated quickly on the speeding ticket thing.
 I hadn’t lied, had I?
-I had failed to tell her, sure, and I’d tried to just pay the ticket without a discussion, but of course the $325 charge was going to show up on the cc statement later.
+I had failed to tell her, sure, and I’d tried to just pay the ticket without a discussion, but of course, the $325 charge was going to show up on the cc statement later.

-Of course I would be caught.
+Of course, I would be caught.
 But I didn’t want to “get into it” with her right after it happened.
-I was still pissed off and a bit freaked out that I had gotten a ticket for failing to stop at a stop sign in the middle of suburbia, and I had stopped.
-Of course I had.
-The officer was just needing to fill one more ticket and he could go back to his desk and Krispy Kremes at the station.
+I was still pissed off and a bit freaked out that I had gotten a ticket for failing to stop at a stop sign in the middle of suburbia, and I stopped.
+Of course, I had.
+The officer was just needing to fill out one more ticket and he could go back to his desk and Krispy Kremes at the station.
 Damn, was that a BIG LIE?
 Was that grounds for divorce?
 I guess if it represents an escalating pattern of lies and disappointments, it could easily be seen as a further failure on my part to be trustworthy and honest.

 Well, of course, there were a lot bigger things that caused my divorce, but the exact same things are the reason I chose to keep Lucy a secret between me and my son.
-It’s also one of the ways I lied, and failed to be honest with my (ex)wife.
+It’s also one of the ways I lied and failed to be honest with my (ex)wife.
 I’m glad I’m done with that level of scrutiny.
 And I hope my daughter doesn’t find out about Lucy and get my mom all riled up at us boys.

-Of course I will do better next time.
+I will do better next time.
 I will include my ex-wife in any future R-rated excursions.
 At least, while my son is a minor… (grin) Seriously, I see how my lack of transparency with my wife caused my son to be in a very precarious situation.
 And my son made the right decision and in my next text to him, I absolved him of any guilt.

 “You did the right thing.
 I was wrong in forgetting to tell your mom.”